 Can a herniated disc reoccur despite your most diligent efforts?
 Sadly, the answer is yes.
 Sometimes, there’s nothing you can do to prevent another injury to a disc, especially when dealing with the vicissitudes of time and aging.
 Some of the myths that we discussed above would have you believe that spinal surgery is always a requirement for such recurrent injuries.

 That’s simply not true, especially when dealing with The Spine Center.
 Our four fellowship-trained physicians have more than 50 years of combined experience.
 They also have a strong commitment to patient education and maximizing their pain-free mobility.
 We want you to know what your options are and how you can best get back to living your life.
-Call us today at (847) 628-8147 to start your healing.
+Contact the Spine Center or call us today at (847) 628-8147 to start your healing.